CO2 Transportation & Storage

 transition to more sustainable production methods is developed.

-The transport system / solution is being designed in Delfzijl, The Netherlands, and will be built in collaboration with technology partners Royal Wagenborg, Royal Niestern Sander and Petrogas Gas Systems.
+The transport system / solution is being designed in Delfzijl, The Netherlands, and will be built in collaboration with technology partners Royal Wagenborg, Royal Niestern Sander, Petrogas Gas Systems and Imodco.
 The logistics and transport services will be executed and managed by Wagenborg Offshore and will be available from 2022.
 This project has received financial support from the Dutch Ministry of Economic Affairs and Climate.

 “Supported by the Dutch Ministry of Economic Affairs and Climate”

 “Uitgevoerd met Topsector Energiesubsidie van het Ministerie van Economische Zaken en Klimaat”